 The WPS-HA Compact is an intergenerational, inclusive global movement for action on existing commitment to women, peace and security and gender equality in humanitarian action.
-A multistakeholder initiative, comprising over 180 signatories from all regions of the world, includes Member States (24), civil society organizations (132), United Nations entities (10), regional/multilateral organizations (5) research/academic institutions (7) and the private sector (3).
+A multistakeholder initiative, comprising over 180 signatories from all regions of the world, includes Member States (24), civil society organizations (132), United Nations en- Compact signatories have committed to redesigning tities (10), regional/multilateral organizations (5) research/academic institutions (7) and the private sector (3).
 The Compact is growing as new signatories continue to join.